harlanji/ispooge/app/resources/templates/md/pages/fresh.md

 ## For families

 IT operations are cumbersome and sometimes we store sensitive information.
-Worse, sometimes our computer illiterate family mambers store valuable information and it is lost during a confusing click through process.
+Worse, sometimes our computer illiterate family members store valuable information and it is lost during a confusing click through process.